An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks.

 \subsubsection{Selection Strategy}

 \free\ uses the dataset in the workload as the source of n-gram selection, and selects a prefix-free set of n-grams based on selectivity.
 Note that \free\ does not use the query workload for n-gram selection.
-The candidate set $G(W)$ of n-grams is $G(W) = \bigcup_{d \in D} G(d)$.
-For the candidates $G(W)$, \free\ decides whether a n-gram will be selected by \textit{Usefulness}.
+The candidate n-gram set {$G$} is $G(D) = \bigcup_{d \in D} G(d)$. \eat{For the candidates $G$, }\free\ decides whether {an n-gram} will be selected by the \textit{Usefulness} criteria as defined below.

-\begin{definition}[\free]{Usefulness} By setting a fixed \textit{selectivity threshold} $\mathbf{c}$, n-gram $g$ is deemed \textit{useful} if its selectivity is less than the \textit{selectivity threshold}, $c_g < \mathbf{c}$. \end{definition}
+\begin{definition}[\free\ Usefulness] By setting a fixed \textit{selectivity threshold} $\mathbf{c}$, n-gram $g$ is deemed \textit{useful} if its selectivity is less than the \textit{selectivity threshold}, $c_g < \mathbf{c}$. \end{definition}